remanx2558/Paytm_task1/README.md

        The last 19 fields are the genres, a 1 indicates the movie is of that genre, a 0 indicates it is not; movies can be in several genres at once.
-       The movie ids are the ones used in the ratings.data data set.3) genre.data A list of the movie genres4) user.data Demographic information about the users; this is a tab separated list of
+       The movie ids are the ones used in the ratings.data data set.

+ 3) genre.data A list of the movie genres

-       user id | age | gender | occupation | zip code
+4) user.data Demographic information about the users; this is a tab separated list of user id | age | gender | occupation | zip code

  The user ids are the ones used in the u.data data set.Warm Up Problems :
 ============
 == Top Movie By Genre
 == Top Movie By Year